mikrono/tModLoaderWiki_kr_ko/Advanced-Prerequisites.md

 A simpler way is to download [ilspy](https://github.com/icsharpcode/ILSpy/releases/download/v3.0.1/ILSpy_binaries_Net46_Win_3.0.1.3459.zip), open it up, open up the tModLoader exe in it, and then press the save code button.
 This will take 20 minutes or so depending on your computer.

 ![](http://i.imgur.com/ZeXH2p5.png)

+## But wait, I found the code on Google!
+No. That code is bad and will not work.
+It has tens of thousands of decompilation errors.
+Just decompile it yourself.